Human: The arts

-Art is a defining characteristic of humans and there is evidence for a relationship between creativity and language.
+Art is a defining characteristic of humans, and there is evidence for a relationship between creativity and language.
 The earliest evidence of art was shell engravings made by Homo erectus 300,000 years before modern humans evolved.
-Art attributed to H. sapiens existed at least 75,000 years ago, with jewellery and drawings found in caves in South Africa.
+Art attributed to H. sapiens existed at least 75,000 years ago, with jewelry and drawings found in caves in South Africa.
 There are various hypotheses as to why humans have adapted to the arts.
-These include allowing them to better problem solve issues, providing a means to control or influence other humans, encouraging cooperation and contribution within a society or increasing the chance of attracting a potential mate.
-The use of imagination developed through art, combined with logic may have given early humans an evolutionary advantage.
+These include allowing them to better problem-solve issues, providing a means to control or influence other humans, encouraging cooperation and contribution within a society, or increasing the chance of attracting a potential mate.
+The use of imagination developed through art, combined with logic, may have given early humans an evolutionary advantage.

-Evidence of humans engaging in musical activities predates cave art and so far music has been practiced by virtually all known human cultures.
-There exists a wide variety of music genres and ethnic musics; with humans' musical abilities being related to other abilities, including complex social human behaviours.
+Evidence of humans engaging in musical activities predates cave art, and so far music has been practiced by virtually all known human cultures.
+There exists a wide variety of music genres and ethnic musics, with humans' musical abilities being related to other abilities, including complex social human behaviors.
 It has been shown that human brains respond to music by becoming synchronized with the rhythm and beat, a process called entrainment.
 Dance is also a form of human expression found in all cultures and may have evolved as a way to help early humans communicate.
-Listening to music and observing dance stimulates the orbitofrontal cortex and other pleasure sensing areas of the brain.
+Listening to music and observing dance stimulates the orbitofrontal cortex and other pleasure-sensing areas of the brain.

-Unlike speaking, reading and writing does not come naturally to humans and must be taught.
+Unlike speaking, reading and writing do not come naturally to humans and must be taught.
 Still, literature has been present before the invention of words and language, with 30,000-year-old paintings on walls inside some caves portraying a series of dramatic scenes.
 One of the oldest surviving works of literature is the Epic of Gilgamesh, first engraved on ancient Babylonian tablets about 4,000 years ago.
 Beyond simply passing down knowledge, the use and sharing of imaginative fiction through stories might have helped develop humans' capabilities for communication and increased the likelihood of securing a mate.
 Storytelling may also be used as a way to provide the audience with moral lessons and encourage cooperation.